milesrose13/VictoriaEats/README.md

-# csc370project
+#  VictoriaEats
-Our restauraunt review app database project
+A database of Victoria Restaurants Menu's implemented in MySQL